NOAA-OWP/lstm/README.md

 # Basic Model Interface (BMI) for streamflow prediction using Long Short-Term Memory (LSTM) networks
-This LSTM is for use in the Next Generation National Water Model.
-LSTMs have been shown to be very good deep learning models for streamflow prediction.
-This module is available through a BMI interface that is built directly into the deep learning model class.
-That means this LSTM is inherently BMI enabled.
+This LSTM is for use in the [Next Generation Water Resources Modeling Framework](https://github.com/NOAA-OWP/ngen).
+LSTMs are deep learning models that provide accurate streamflow predictions (e.g. [Kratzert et al., 2019](https://hess.copernicus.org/articles/23/5089/2019/)).
+This implementation includes BMI that is built directly into the deep learning model class, allowing it to function with BMI-enabled frameworks.

 # Adaption from NeuralHydrology
 This module is dependent on a trained deep learning model.
 The forward pass of this LSTM model (`nextgen_cuda_lstm.py`) is based on that of CudaLSTM in NeuralHydrology, but in principle can be used with any LSTM, so long as the `bmi_lstm.py` loads it in.

 # Data requirements
-All data required for a test run of this model is available in `./data/sample_data/usgs-streamflow-nldas_hourly.nc`.
+All data required for a test run of this model are available in `./data/sample_data/usgs-streamflow-nldas_hourly.nc`.
 This includes:
 * Forcing data
 * Observation values